CompileInc/agua/README.md

 Any keyword arguments that need to be passed to the comparator may be specified with a `kwargs` parameter

-Graphs are printed with [termgraph](https://github.com/mkaz/termgraph)
+Graphs are printed with a slightly modified version of [termgraph](https://github.com/mkaz/termgraph)